huaweicloud/terraform-provider-huaweicloud/docs/resources/cdn_domain.md

 * `cache_url_parameter_filter` - (Optional, List) Specifies the settings for caching URL parameters.
   The [cache_url_parameter_filter](#cache_url_parameter_filter_object) structure is documented below.

+* `ip_frequency_limit` - (Optional, List) Specifies the IP access frequency limit.
+  The [ip_frequency_limit](#ip_frequency_limit_object) structure is documented below.

+  -> Restricting the IP access frequency can effectively defend against CC attacks, but it may affect normal access.
+  Please set access thresholds carefully.

+* `websocket` - (Optional, List) Specifies the websocket settings.
+This field can only be configured if `type` is set to **wholeSite**.
+The [websocket](#websocket_object) structure is documented below.

+  -> Websocket and HTTP/2 are incompatible and cannot be both enabled.
+Websocket will not take effect when origin cache control is enabled in the cache configuration.

 <a name="https_settings_object"></a>
 The `https_settings` block support: